Benny-Lewis/super-roo/README.md

 ### Quick Start

-1. **Start a session** - RooCode defaults to superpowers-architect mode
+1. **Start a session** - RooCode defaults to superroo-architect mode
 2. **Plan your work** - Brainstorm, create implementation plan
 3. **Switch to code mode** - Implement with TDD
 4. **Auto-review triggers** - After each task completion